 The outdoor adventure world is dominated by men, usually portrayed as strong rugged role models.
 It’s intimidating, competitive and exclusive…

 For me, the beauty of adventuring is that it is accessible to everyone – regardless of your background, shape or motivation.
 Adventures can not be measured and, just like with love, they are totally in the eye of the beholder.

 Why wait for someone else to make it happen?

-As a result of co-founding the online website for adventurous women, Love Her Wild, I already have an amazing group of women who are looking for more adventure in their lives (for any ladies who haven’t yet joined the Facebook group, you can find it here – you will find all sorts of inspiration as well as exclusive challenge events like this one).
+As a result of founding the women adventure community, Love Her Wild, I already have an amazing group of women who are looking for more adventure in their lives (for any ladies who haven’t yet joined the Facebook group, you can find it here – you will find all sorts of inspiration as well as exclusive challenge events like this one).
 Not a bad starting point.
 I’ve also got a bit of space in my diary later this year and, most importantly, I have an idea…

 For many, climbing the world’s highest mountain is an icon for adventure.
 Of course, doing so takes a lot of time, training and money – please do pass these along if you have any going spare!
 That’s where the Everest Challenge comes in.